JARevilla/Movies/moviesAPI/README.md

 Description: This project has a webcrawler to generate movies in "https://real-fmovies.show/" and expose an API endpoint to view generated movies.

-- `moviesUI` - To access available web services.
+- `movies` - To access available web services.
 - `Database` - Builtin djangjo database using sqlite3.
 - `BeautifulSoup` - Used for webcrawling.
 - `Containerization` - Docker setup for easy deployment.